yiisoft/view/docs/use-in-web-environment.md

 ## Security

-When creating views that generate HTML pages, it is important that you encode and/or filter the data coming from end users before presenting them.
+When creating views that generate HTML pages, it is important that you properly encode and/or filter all the data when outputted.
 Otherwise, your application may be subject to [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting) attacks.

 To display a plain text, encode it first by calling `Yiisoft\Html\Html::encode()`.